ilyasergey/YSC4231/source/week-05-monitors.rst

 (or calls ``wait()`` on the condition), the thread A will wake up and continues its working in the critical section.

-Notice that at any point in time at most one threads has been active in the critical section.
+Notice that at any point in time at most one thread has been active in the critical section.
 Using conditional variables, we can re-implement our turn-based incrementation as follows::